lunardao/dao/README.md

 11. LunarDAO treasury address to recieve token Tx in agreed time, amount and price: 0x59f77dc848c2e45b5954975ee1969e7a22fa25f6

 ```
 LunarDAO Squad votes on the proposal of investment (see [Governance](https://github.com/lunardao/dao#voting) for more details).
-Project X escrows the promised tokens to LunarDAO treasury as a part of the on-chain proposal, or in case of an illiquid (yet) token Tx, a SAFT NFT (under construction) will be minted by Project X for LunarDAO in exchange for the support sent to the project X's wallet address.
+Project X escrows the promised tokens to LunarDAO treasury as a part of the on-chain proposal, or in case of an illiquid (yet) token Tx, a SAFT NFT  will be minted by Project X for LunarDAO in exchange for the support sent to the project X's wallet address.

 ## Conclusion

 LunarDAO is an anonymity-first organization.
-However our mission is bigger than that.
+Our mission is bigger than that.
 With the objective to build a strong united Squad accountable to the common mission and shared wealth.
 Looking into investment DAOs based on Moloch V1 & V2, listening to the allies in chats and multiple meetings with builders, we believe that LunarDAO should not kick-off as an experiment, instead start on well tested mechanisms.

 The Portfolio and Syndicate fund management options are perhaps the largest question to be continuosly discussed.
 We believe that the launch may be easier and more interesting with the Portfolio option as a default, which leaves the door open for anyone to join the Squad and decide in the future how to manage further fundraising events, guilds, sub-DAOs and all the changes.
+The will of community had showed that Syndicate option is a way to go towards LunarDAOII as it allows for permissionless entry for everyone, new DAO summoning with imporvements and easier management.

-We would like to remind all the participants to protect themselves and read our [docs on anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html) and use Aztec or TornadoCash mixers, ensure network protection and [change RPC](https://wiki.lunardao.net/change_rpc.html) as a basis to join LunarDAO.
+We would like to remind all the participants to protect themselves and read our [docs on anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html) and a [How to join guide](https://lunardao.net/darkfi_raise_guide.html) to ensure network their identity protection and [change RPC](https://wiki.lunardao.net/change_rpc.html) as a basis to join LunarDAOII.

 **[SUPPORT THE DEVELOPMENT](https://github.com/lunardao/dao/blob/master/SUPPORT.md) OF LUNARDAO ARCHITECTURE!**